Defaultplayer001/Deus-Ex-Universe-Community-Update-/[1.0] Deus Ex - Windows-Linux-macOS-Android/README.md

 * HX (Co-op mod) [\CommunityUpdateFileArchiveDXPC\Hanfling's Co-op (HX)]

 ### Alternate EXEs : (Launch Recommended)
-* Launch (Used by default, more compatible)
+* Launch (Used by default, more compatible / stable,  still developed & supported)
-* Deus EXE (More features, less compatible)
+* Deus Exe (More features, less compatible / stable, no longer developed or supported) (In archive, extract the setup exe to access)
-	* Note: Not compatible with XP, older version that is included in files.
+	* Note: Not compatible with XP, older version (5.3) that is included in files.
 * UE1 Launch (Relatively new, needs testing but promising.
-Uses borderless windows by default)
+Uses borderless windows by default) (In archive extract the setup exe to access)

 ### Video Renderers;
 * Nglide (3dfx emulator)